-I had been staying on a houseboat for almost six weeks just a couple of days short, in fact.
-I had arranged a stay for the normal three, but the next booking had canceled.
+I had been staying on a houseboat for a couple of days short of six weeks.
+I had arranged a stay three, but the next booking had canceled and now that stint was ending.
 I didn't know what I was going to do.
-This was the first time outside of my native U.S.

-I was in Coffeeshop The Noon in downtown Amsterdam, The Netherlands.
-I was sitting at the counter in The Noon.
+I was in Coffeeshop The Noon in downtown Amsterdam, sitting at the counter in The Noon.
 At that time, there was room for three people at the counter in the back of the shop.

 I was smoking a bit, and drinking a cup of tea.
-Two guys were at the other two stools, talking in English about their own business.
-One was "E_," an American who owned a bicycle tour business nearby, and the other I would learn was an 18-year-old German guy named N_.
+Two guys were at the other two stools, talking in English.
+One was "Egg," an American who owned a bicycle tour business nearby, and the other I would learn was an 18-year-old German guy named Niki.

-N_ was overwrought about some worry.
+Niki was overwrought about some worry.
 Like I said, I was minding my own business.
-But E_ said to N_ something like "You shouldn't worry.
+But Egg said to Niki something like "You shouldn't worry.
 Everybody's looking for a flat in Amsterdam."

 I said, as a matter of interjection, "I'm looking for a flat in Amsterdam."
-Yeah, see said E_.
-But N_ was immediately interested that I'd said that.
+Yeah, see said Egg.
+But Niki was immediately interested that I'd said that.

 Within a half-hour, we'd decided to go see the flat.